satajdar/satajdar.github.io/README.md

 # About Me
 ## My Interests
 - I love spending time with my family and traveling.
 In my free time, I enjoy exercising, playing pickle ball, disc golf, and cricket.
+I also like to cook and eat good food.
 ## Websites I recommend
-	- [Youtube] (https://www.youtube.com) Ð I find Youtube to be great not just for entertainment, but also for education.
+	- [Youtube](https://www.youtube.com) - I find Youtube to be great not just for entertainment, but also for education.
 It is a great resource that has several videos on any topic that needs further explanation and clarification.
-	- [Facebook](https://www.facebook.com)- Facebook is not only a social media platform for networking, but also works best for selling and buying items through the marketplace.
+	- [Facebook](https://www.facebook.com) - Facebook is not only a social media platform for networking, but I think it is interesting how it works best for selling and buying items through the marketplace.